Tuition fees in Wales frozen

 Gypsy and traveller caravan count

-Statistics on Gypsy and Traveller caravans in Wales on both authorised and unauthorised sites are based on survey data (not a sample survey) collected by local authorities on the 17th July 2014.
+Statistics on Gypsy and Traveller caravans in Wales on both authorised and unauthorised sites are based on survey data (not a sample survey) collected by Local Authorities on the 16 January 2016.

-The count is used to inform the evidence base when assessing bids from local authorities for the Gypsy and Traveller New Sites Grant and Gypsy and Traveller Refurbishment Grant.
-The commencement of section 225 of the Housing Act 2004 in December 2007 also requires local authorities to carry out an assessment of the accommodation needs of Gypsies and Travellers as part of the review of housing needs in their area.
+The count is used when assessing bids from Local Authorities for the Gypsy and Traveller Sites Capital Grant.
+The commencement of section 101 of the Housing (Wales) Act 2014 also requires Local Authorities to carry out an assessment of the accommodation needs of Gypsies and Travellers residing in or resorting to their area.

-- A further 124 caravans (12 per cent of all caravans) were on unauthorised sites not owned by Gypsies.
+- A further 97 caravans (10 per cent of all caravans) were on unauthorised sites not owned by Gypsy and Travellers.

 Gypsy sites provided by local authorities

-- There were 470 pitches on Gypsy and Traveller sites provided by local authorities in Wales on 17th July 2014.
+- There were 371 pitches on Gypsy and Traveller sites provided by Local Authorities in Wales on 16 January 2016.